nholland94/ollvm/README.md

 # ollvm-tapir

 This fork of ollvm adds support for the extra instructions added by [LLVM-Tapir](https://github.com/wsmoses/Parallel-IR).
+It adds the `detach`, `reattach`, and `sync` instructions to ollvm.

+The original README.md for ollvm is below:

 # ollvm 0.99